 Ukraine has always been known for its hospitality.
 And what is the best way to show hospitality?
 Well, of course, set the generous table for dear guests!
 If you ever happen to be invited to dinner with a Ukrainian family, never miss this opportunity.
 Trust me!
 Ukrainian traditional hospitality: tasty, fun, with a twinkle!
 Superb Ukrainian cuisine is complemented by subtle Ukrainian humor, full of irony and grotesque.

-Ukrainian cuisine is diverse, flavorful and nutritionally valuable.
+Ukrainian cuisine is diverse, flavorful, and nutritionally valuable.
 Its development was influenced by geography and climatic conditions, plant cultivation and animal domestication, economic relations with other countries.

 It is important to note that the meal in Ukraine is cooked from fresh ingredients and ideally with fresh spices.
-Commonly, Ukrainian cooks, as well as the housewives, use in the kitchen such spices as mustard, horseradish, dill, parsley.
+Commonly, Ukrainian cooks, as well as housewives, use in the kitchen such spices as mustard, horseradish, dill, parsley.

 Most popular Ukrainian dishes

 Who doesn’t know borsch!
 There are dozens of types of borsch recipes, and even if two cooks make it out of the same ingredients, it will end up tasting variously.
 Borsch is a vegetable-based soup, made of beetroot, cabbage, tomatoes, potatoes, and dill.
 Although quite often it is cooked with meat, fish or beans.